 All good and well, an influencer?
 The "market" began to realize that the game was beginning to change.
 Magazines and TV commercials were no longer everything, the interest of the potential consumer shifted to the slippery slope of social media.

 A year after that certain D&G show, Instagram was launched, by definition a blog type that works with images instead of text.
-And then it took off.
+And then the influencers really took off.
 Random teens with a smartphone and an attitude grabbed the claim to fame with both hands and started posting wildly.
 More structured types applied a genuine insta strategy and looked for fields in which to specialize.
 We write about fashion here, but as you know the list of possibilities goes on and on; beauty, interior, architecture, lifestyles ranging from outdoor living to healthy cooking, even an account dedicated to "things that resemble Hitler" has the right to exist.
 But the accounts that show a distinct taste image have the greatest appeal for commerce.
 Long story short; many influencers are bloggers, but not all bloggers are influencers and vice versa.

-THE INFLUENCER AS A MARKETING INSTRUMENT
+THE INFLUENCER AS MARKETING INSTRUMENT

 Commercial brands began to approach the most popular bloggers and Instagrammers with the intention of joining forces.
 Free products flocked to the side of the bloggers / influencers in the hope of positive (and therefore sales-promoting) reviews.
 And if freebies weren't incentive enough, hefty sums of money were.
 A new way in the marketing world was born.